Read on the ACIM CE App: https://acimce.app/:W-135

-The Course continually teaches us that "all attack is self-attack" ( T-10.II.5:1; line not in First Edition).
+The Course continually teaches us that “all attack is self-attack” (T-10.II.5:1).
 It says we constantly attack ourselves, but we are blind to the fact.
 We think the attack comes from somewhere outside ourselves, and never realize that it stems from our own thoughts of guilt.
 Over and over, the Course tells us to look at what we are doing and thinking, to recognize the self-attack, and to choose to let go of it.

 Lesson 135 applies this general principle to a particular area of our lives that we have probably not thought of as self-attack: planning.
 First, it points out that all defenses are a form of self-attack because they make the illusion of threat real, and then attempt to handle “threats” as if they were real.
 It asks us to look closely at what we think we are defending, how we defend it, and against what.